RaXephon/resource-links/instructions_challenges.md

 # Instructions for Submitting Challenges

-## Submitting Files
+### 1. Submitting Files
-Submit IPython notebook over *.py files.
-Makes it easier to see all 3:  code, output & graphs
+a)  Submit IPython notebook over *.py files.
+Makes it easier to follow:  code, output & graphs
+b)  Submit 1 file.
+Don't submit several versions of a file.

+### 2. Labeling Challenges
+Label challenge numbers in bold.

+### 3. Graphs
+All graphs should have a title.
+Also, label both x and y axes.

+1. Submit IPython notebook (instead of *.py files).
+This makes it easier to follow the code, output and graphs.

+2. Label your challenges, preferably in bold.

+3. Graphs - All graphs should have a title.
+Also, both x and y axes should have labels.

+4. To compare results consistently, where applicable, use:  test_size=0.30, random_state=4444
+5. Don't print copious output in your IPython notebook.
+For dictionaries, print 1 or 2 key, value pairs.
+Try to print, at most, 100 rows of data (of data frame or array).

+GitHub - notices

+GitHub folders:  use lower-case names

 ## Markdown